Music of Albania: Popular music

-The city of Shkodra has long been one of the most important cultural centers of Albania, and its early 20th century music is considered one of the most sophisticated in the country.
-Traditional musicians from Shkodër include Bujar Qamili, Luçie Miloti, Xhevdet Hafizi and Bik Ndoja.
+Emergence

-Albania's capital, Tirana, is the home of popular music dominated by influence from Ottoman urban music, as well as instrumentation of traditional songs from the bordering villages.
-This music has been popularised at home and in emigrant communities internationally by Merita Halili, Parashqevi Simaku, and Myslim Lela.
+The development of groups of instrumentalists played a significant role for the establishment of urban music in Albania.
+In the cities of northern Albania these instrumentalist groups were referred to as ahengje (meaning roughly 'to party' or 'partying') in Shkodër and as orkestrina ('little orchestras') in Tirana, Durrës, Kavajë and Elbasan; while in all cities of southern Albania they were referred to as saze (another term for 'little orchestras').
+Conglomerates of solists or groups of instrumentalists were referred to as taifa, which were created in order to facilitate the professional rights and existence of the musicians.

-Other voices in contemporary Albanian music include Vaçe Zela and Pavlina Nikaj of Tirana, and Nexhmije Pagarusha of Prishtina.
+With the growth of the cities their music began to develop peculiar features that were inclined to be accepted by the bulk of Albanians.
+The popullore ('popular') songs covered repertories which incorporated urban songs, as well as Romani songs, and sometimes also complex folk music.
+It has been suggested that before the second half of the 20th century "the entire musical life of Albania was determined by folk music".
+However, while the musical life of Albania may have been strongly influenced by folk music during the first half of the 20th century, urban lyric songs show that by 1930 that influence was no longer strong enough to thoroughly predominate the Albanian musical environment.

 1930s Urban Song

 The Albanian Urban Lyric Song is a tradition that started in Albania in the 18th century but culminated in the 1930s.
 These songs are a major part of Albania's music heritage, but have been little-studied by ethnomusicologists, who prefer to focus on the rural folk music that they see as being more authentically Albanian.

 Out of this melting pot of local and imported styles came a kind of lyrical art song based in the cities of Shkodra, Elbasan, Berat and Korça.
 Though similar traditions existed in other places, they were little recorded and remain largely unknown.

 By the end of the 19th century, Albanian nationalism was inspiring many to attempt to remove the elements of Turkish music from Albanian culture, a desire that was intensified following independence in 1912; bands that formed during this era like the Korçë-based Lira Chorus played a variety of European styles, including marches and waltzes.
 Urban song in the early 20th century could be divided into two styles: the historic or nationalistic style, and the lyrical style.
 The lyrical style included a wide array of lullabies and other forms, as well as love songs.

 In the early decade of the 1930s, urban art song had been incorporated into classical music, while the singer Marie Kraja made a popular career out of art songs; she was one of Albania's first popular singers.
 The first recordings, however, of urban art song came as early as 1937, with the orchestral sounds of Tefta Tashko-Koço.